Chepni (tribe): History

-People with Chepni origin has also been called "Çetme", "Çetmi", "Çitme" in various regions of Anatolia where they named the villages they settled with these.

 Language

 In the 1330s, some Turkmens appeared in the coastal regions of the Pontus.
 A remarkable feature of the Pontic situation is that some groups of nomads apparently wandered Trapezuntine territories as subjects of the Grand Komnenoi.
 In addition to the case of the Christian Çepni, this is substantiated by linguistic data.
 According to Brendemoen, by the 14th century, a group of Pontic Chepni nomads was bilingual and spoke both Turkic and Greek.
 Moreover, the earliest Turkic dialect of the Pontos was based on the Aqqoyunlu Turkic dialect under the influence of Pontic Greek.
+Historian Michael Meeker states that the linguistic Hellenization of some Turks who settled in the region is not "altogether improbable".

 Settlements

 Turkey

+Giresun province and its region is known as Chepni province in history.
 Chepni are mainly concentrated in the provinces of Giresun and Ordu in the Eastern Black Sea Region but also live in Gaziantep, Trabzon, and Balıkesir.

 Turkmenistan

 In Turkmenistan, Chepni is a clan among Geklen Turkmens living in the west of the country.